gloom

 In Battle:

-• It is particularly effective against Water, Rock, and Ground types but must be cautious of Flying, Fire, Psychic, and Ice types, which can easily exploit its weaknesses.
+• Strong against Water, Rock, and Ground types but vulnerable to Fire, Flying, Psychic, and Ice moves.

 Evolution: